nf-core/bacass/docs/containers.md

 ## `QUAST` container

 This container contains the QUAST tool that is incompatible to be distributed with the standard container itself.
 Therefore, we have a secondary container that is used instead to run QUAST only.
 We utilize the Biocontainers container that is built using the bioconda recipe for this instead.

+## `DFAST` container

+This container contains the DFAST tool for annotation of the assembled genome and cannot be distributed along with the standard container due to incompatible Python requirements with Prokka.
+Therefore, we have a secondary container that is used instead to run DFAST only.
+We utilize the Biocontainers container that is built using the bioconda recipe for this instead.